joancasanelles/joancasanelles.github.io/_pages/field-notes.md

 author_profile: true
 ---

-## Field work and community science
+## Taxonomic interests, field work and community science

 This page contains my work on iNaturalist and field work.
+While I am not a taxonomist, I am a motivated naturalists.
+My taxonomic interests cover plants, and several insect groups such as bees, cavity-nesting wasps, butterflies, grasshoppers and dragonflies.

 ### iNaturalist Contributions